 “Trident is a waste because it has never been used”

 In reality our nuclear deterrent is in use every day although obviously the level of nuclear threat to Britain has risen and fallen during different eras.
 In the post-Cold War 1990s, the deterrent may have seemed less relevant but Trident was sensibly maintained.
 As the last 5 years have demonstrated, events can change quickly and unpredictably.
 There are now more nuclear-armed nations than at the end of the Cold War with many other nations aspiring to own them.
 Some nuclear powers such as India, Pakistan and Israel are unlikely adversaries, but North Korea, Iran (still attempting to build nuclear weapons) and most importantly, Russia are a threat.

-The benefit of a deterrent, or indeed “Why things don’t happen” can be a hard case to make.
-Without thorough examination of the issues many critics make the mistaken assumption that if we abandon Trident there would be no consequences.
+The benefit of a deterrent, or indeed proving “Why things don’t happen” can be a hard case to make.
+Without a thorough examination of the issues, many critics make the mistaken assumption that if we abandon Trident there would be no consequences.
 What is certain is that the nuclear balance, to which the UK has contributed, has prevented major world conflict since WWII.
 Across Europe are the graves of thousands who have died in a depressingly regular cycle of war and conflict since recorded history began.
-The scale of war grew pretty steadily until 1945 when the existence of nuclear weapons put an abrupt end to state-on-state conflict in the Western hemisphere.
+The scale of war grew pretty steadily until 1945 when the existence of nuclear weapons brought a sudden end to conflict in Western Europe.
 The frightening balance of mutually assured destruction worked throughout the great tensions of the Cold War, nuclear weapons were not used and have remained unused.